Have you been feeling exhausted lately?

 Bloating and Constipation

-In early pregnancy, increase levels of progesterone can cause the muscles in your intestines to relax and slows down your digestion to make you feel gassy, bloated, and constipated.
+In early pregnancy, increased progesterone levels can cause the muscles in your intestines to relax and slows down your digestion to make you feel gassy, bloated, and constipated.

 A heightened sense of smell